runemadsen/runemadsen-2012/writings/printing-code/notes.md

 THIS IS GREAT: http://37signals.com/svn/posts/3183-the-art-of-computer-typography.
 Use it with bulletins from the serving library that uses his font.
 Show how to draw a font in vectors...
 THERE A BOOK CALLED [TYPE + CODE](http://www.issuu.com/jpagecorrigan/docs/type-code_yeohyun-ahn).
 It’s only about creating generative typography with processing.
-Bringhurst for the web: http://www.webtypography.net/toc/
+Bringhurst for the web: http://www.webtypography.net/toc/ Use Nextext, a type vector library for processing? http://www.nexttext.net/

 Class: Transformation
 ----------------------